ucsf-wynton/wynton-website-hpc/docs/status/index.md

 #### <span style="color: orange;">Network/login issues</span>

-**Resolved**: The Wynton HPC environment is fully functional again.
+**Resolved**: The {{ site.cluster.name }} environment is fully functional again.
 The BeeGFS filesystem was not working properly during 18:30-22:10 on December 18 resulting in no login access to the cluster and job file I/O being backed up.
 <br><span class="timestamp">May 19, 08:50 PST</span>

 **Update**: The BeeGFS filesystem is non-responsive, which we believe is due to the network switch upgrade.
 <br><span class="timestamp">May 18, 21:00 PST</span>

 **Notice**: One of two network switches will be upgraded on Wednesday December 18 starting at 18:00 and lasting a few hours.
-We do not expect this to impact the Wynton HPC environment other than slowing down the network performance to 50%.
+We do not expect this to impact the {{ site.cluster.name }} environment other than slowing down the network performance to 50%.
 <br><span class="timestamp">May 17, 10:00 PST</span>